 Take 10 minutes every day when you get home to reconnect.
 Have a conversation.
 It could even be while you fold laundry together or cook together, but if possible, just sit down and snuggle and talk.
-Literally just drop everything, sit on the couch or at the table together and just talk.
+Literally, just drop everything, sit on the couch or at the table together and just talk.

-If you don’t know what questions to ask or what to talk about, I’ll be including a link in the description that will lead you to this blog post and a sign up form.
+If you don’t know what questions to ask or what to talk about, I’ll be including a link in the description that will lead you to this blog post and a sign-up form.
 When you sign up for my newsletter you’ll get access to this After-School Talking Points cheatsheet, as well as any other free resources I’ve created.

 Our lives are hectic and there never seems to be enough time in the day for all our chores and errands and well, life.
 But it’s essential to the growth and well being of you and your children to spend some time each day reconnecting.

-Keep in mind that some of these methods will only take you 15 seconds at a time and that 15 minutes of one-on-one time is more valuable that 3 hours of co-existing in the same room.
+Keep in mind that some of these methods will only take you 15 seconds at a time and that 15 minutes of one-on-one time is more valuable than 3 hours of co-existing in the same room.

 I hope this post has helped you come up with some ideas on easy to implement ways to reconnect with your child.
 If it has please let me know your favorite way in the comments and then share this post with your friends so they too can benefit!

-Remember to sign up for the newsletter and receive access to not only the After-School Talking Points Cheat-sheet, but the growing list of resources I’ve developed for the Indulgent Tribe!
+Remember to sign up for the newsletter and receive access to not only the After-School Talking Points Cheat-sheet but the growing list of resources I’ve developed for the Indulgent Tribe!